Corporate Tax Planning Strategies

 Low-income housing credit

 After a major disaster, a state housing credit agency may permit owners within its jurisdiction to provide temporary emergency housing (not to exceed 12 months) to displaced individuals who were living within the agency’s jurisdiction at the time of the disaster.
 Before housing any displaced individuals, the owner must obtain written approval from the agency to participate in “temporary emergency housing” relief.
-An individual is a displaced individual if the individual was displaced from their principal place of residence as a result of a major disaster and the principal place of residence is in a city, county, or other local jurisdiction designated for “individual assistance” by FEMA.
+An individual is a displaced individual if the individual was displaced from their principal place of residence because of a major disaster and the principal place of residence is in a city, county, or other local jurisdiction designated for “individual assistance” by FEMA.
 The temporary housing of displaced individuals in low-income units without meeting the documentation requirements will not cause the building to suffer a reduction in qualified basis that would cause the recapture of low-income housing credits.

 Employer credit for Family and Medical Leave Act wages

-An eligible employer may take a paid family and medical leave credit of between 12.5% and 25% of the wages paid to the employee, depending on what portion of the employee’s normal wages is paid during the leave (minimum 50% of wages).
+An eligible employer may take a paid family and medical leave (PFML) credit (§45S) of between 12.5% and 25% of the wages paid to the employee, depending on what portion of the employee’s normal wages is paid during the leave (minimum 50% of wages).

 New Markets Tax Credit

-Taxpayers may claim a New Markets Tax Credit equal to 39% of any capital invested in a qualified community development entity.
+Eligible taxpayers may claim a New Markets Tax Credit equal to 39% of any capital invested in a qualified community development entity.
 The credit is claimed in seven annual installments beginning in the year of the original investment.

 Rehabilitation tax credit